-Discover new approaches to measure nano-scale dynamic phenomena in living systems
+To discover new approaches to measure nano-scale dynamic phenomena in living systems.

-Drive advances in the development of new ways to measure inside living systems
+To drive advances in the development of new ways to measure inside living systems.

 CNBP is an internationally recognised hub of NanoBioPhotonics, empowering young researchers; seeding new companies; and educating our community about the value of science.

-- Engage with leading international centres and researchers to strengthen outcomes and raise the profile of Australian Research; and
+- Engage with leading international centres and researchers to strengthen outcomes and raise the profile of Australian Research